Missaka11/DotNet-Todo-Backend-API/Readme.md

 1. Clone the repository
 2. Restore dependencies: `dotnet restore`
+3. Add Your MySQL database name, username and password to "/TaskAPI.DataAccess/TodoDBContext.cs" file.
-3. Run the application: `dotnet run`
+5. Run the application: `dotnet run`
-4. Access the Swagger UI at: `https://localhost:5001/`
+6. Access the Swagger UI at: `https://localhost:5001/`

 ## Technologies Used